Prohibited Ground definition

 • Prohibited Action means an action of the Client as defined under paragraph 10.1 of this Client Agreement.
 A Prohibited Action constitutes an event of Default giving the Company the right to take action under paragraph 14.2 of this Client Agreement.

-• Prohibited Use Any use or occupancy of the Premises that in Landlord's reasonable judgment would be likely to: (a) cause damage to the Building, the Premises or any equipment, facilities or other systems therein; (b) impair the appearance of the Premises or the Building; (c) interfere with the efficient and economical maintenance, operation and repair of the Premises or the Building or the equipment, facilities or systems thereof; (d) adversely affect any service provided to, and/or the use and occupancy by, any Building tenant or occupants; (e) violate the certificate of occupancy issued for the Premises or the Building or (f) adversely affect the image of the Building as a first-class office location in midtown Manhattan.
-Prohibited Use also includes the use of any part of the Premises for: (i) a restaurant or bar; (ii) the preparation, consumption, storage, manufacture or sale of food or beverages (except in connection with vending machines and/or warming kitchens installed for the use of Tenant's employees only), liquor, tobacco or drugs; (iii) the business of photocopying, multilith or offset printing (except photocopying in connection with Tenant's own business); (iv) a typing or stenography business; (v) a school or classroom; (vi) lodging or sleeping; (vii) the operation of retail facilities (meaning a business whose primary patronage arises from the generalized solicitation of the general public to visit Tenant's offices in person without a prior appointment) of a savings and loan association or retail facilities of any financial, lending, securities brokerage or investment activity; (viii) a payroll office; (ix) a xxxxxx, beauty or manicure shop; (x) an employment agency, executive search firm or similar enterprise; (xi) offices of any Governmental Authority, any foreign government, the United Nations, or any agency or department of the foregoing; (xii) the manufacture, retail sale, storage of merchandise or auction of merchandise, goods or property of any kind to the general public which could reasonably be expected to create a volume of pedestrian traffic substantially in excess of that normally encountered in the Premises; (xiii) the rendering of medical, dental or other therapeutic or diagnostic services; (xiv) a discount drug store or discount clothing store or a "fast food" restaurant; or (xv) any illegal purposes or any activity constituting a nuisance.
+• Prohibited Use Any use or occupancy of the Premises that in Landlord's reasonable judgment would: (a) cause damage to the Building, the Premises or any equipment, facilities or other systems therein; (b) impair the appearance of the Premises or the Building; (c) interfere with the efficient and economical maintenance, operation and repair of the Premises or the Building or the equipment, facilities or systems thereof; (d) adversely affect any service provided to, and/or the use and occupancy by, any Building tenant or occupants; (e) violate the certificate of occupancy issued for the Premises or the Building or (f) adversely affect the image of the Building.
+Prohibited Use also includes the use of any part of the Premises for: (i) a restaurant or bar; (ii) the preparation, consumption, storage, manufacture or sale of food or beverages (except in connection with vending machines and/or warming kitchens installed for the use of Tenant's employees only), liquor, tobacco or drugs; (iii) the business of photocopying, multilith or offset printing (except photocopying in connection with Tenant's own business); (iv) a typing or stenography business; (v) a school or classroom (except for classrooms used in connection with employee or client training programs); (vi) lodging or sleeping; (vii) the operation of retail facilities (meaning a business whose primary patronage arises from the generalized solicitation of the general public to visit Tenant's offices in person without a prior appointment) of a savings and loan association or retail facilities of any financial, lending, securities brokerage or investment activity; (viii) a payroll office; (ix) a barbxx, xxauty or manicure shop; (x) an employment agency, executive search firm or similar enterprise; (xi) offices of any Governmental Authority, any foreign government, the United Nations, or any agency or department of the foregoing; (xii) the manufacture, retail sale, storage of merchandise or auction of merchandise, goods or property of any kind to the general public which could reasonably be expected to create a volume of pedestrian traffic substantially in excess of that normally encountered in the Premises; (xiii) the rendering of medical, dental or other therapeutic or diagnostic services; or (xiv) any illegal purposes or any activity constituting a nuisance.

 • Prohibited Acts means the acts specified in Clause 33 (Prohibited Acts);